lykinsbd/write-good-action/README.md

 ### `directory`

-Select a directory to search files to run `write-good` on.
+Select a directory containing files to evaluate with `write-good`.
 The default is ".", the current working directory.

 ## Outputs